SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

   <summary>Expand to see explanations of the executable example</summary>
   <!-- -->
   <br>
-Th example demonstrates the SAP LUW using dynpros and bundling techniques with update function modules and subroutines.
+The example demonstrates the SAP LUW using dynpros and bundling techniques with update function modules and subroutines.
 In the dynpros, you can select various options that determine how the program runs.
 It covers the following aspects:

 - Demonstrating synchronous update, asynchronous update, and local update triggered by `COMMIT WORK`, `COMMIT WORK AND WAIT`, and `SET UPDATE TASK LOCAL` using update function modules.
 - Demonstrating the statements `PERFORM ...
 ON COMMIT` and `PERFORM ...
 ON ROLLBACK` using subroutines.